If you are looking at this webpage, you are likely considering a career transition into philanthropy or simply searching for your first job.

 Join us for our career series

 Philanthropy New York hosts group informational interviews three times per year to explore career paths in the philanthropic sector.
-We'll include a link here when there is an upcoming session.

 What types of jobs exist?
 Where can I find one?